 For most leaders of various countries, their primary objective is to secure their interests or the Nation they govern.
 A major disadvantage of this is that most leaders will go the extra mile including wars, genocide and other violent measures, just to achieve their interests.
 Adolf Hitler is one of those leaders who rose to power as a German dictator in 1933, engaged in a series of wars to achieve his interest as ruler of the Nazi party kg Germany and championed the second war that led to millions of death around the world.
 The question then is how can one truly know what makes up a leader’s personality?
 Perhaps, suppose the electorate are well equipped with answers to quotations such as this.
 It will be easier to choose a leader that will reflect more on democratic or diplomatic measures in settling an international dispute.

-War has been a predominant factor amongst states and nations.
+War has been a predominant factor amongst states and nations which is one of the reasons they invest so much weapons and war gadgets like the trijicon rmr sight adjustable by Elevated Gunworks.
 What is more revealing is that leaders of such nations have a mandate to protect the interests of their citizens at all cost.
 This, of course, is the fundamental ground of their leadership.

 (Warren Bennis) author of the book On Becoming a Leader, identifies several characteristics that leaders